FindChimneySweepers logoFindChimneySweepers

 Creosote is highly flammable.
 Once ignited, it burns at temperatures of 1,500-2,000°F inside the flue — hot enough to crack clay tile liners, damage stainless steel, and transfer enough heat to the surrounding masonry and framing to ignite structural members.
 This is the mechanism of chimney fires.
 Prevention is the first defense; annual removal is the second.

-The Three Stages of Creosote
+The Stages of Creosote

 • Fire risk: Low when accumulation is under 1/8 inch; increases with thickness